aridjayarecipes/cutesrecipes.web.app/content/post/1987-steps-to-make-favorite-pancetta-and-brussels-sprouts.md

 recipeinstructions:
 - "Clean and wash brussel sprouts.
 Remove discolored leaves and cut off the stems."
 - "Then cut them into quarters."
 - "Place the Brussels sprouts in a microwave safe dish.
 Add a few tablespoons of water.
-Put saran wrap over the dish and microwave from 4 to 6 minutes depending on the softness you're trying to reach. remember do you still need to be sauteed with a pancetta so slightly less time may work better."
+Put saran wrap over the dish and microwave from 4 to 6 minutes depending on the softness you&#39;re trying to reach. remember do you still need to be sauteed with a pancetta so slightly less time may work better."
 - "Add olive oil to the frying pan; take the pan out of the package and saute under medium heat."
 - "Add some salt and some pepper not all of it just a pinch."
 - "Once the puzzles.
 So done steaming and the pancetta has reached almost the crunchiness add the brussel sprouts in with the pancetta into the frying pan."